hatoving/GMSVitaPortInstructions/README.md

 Extract the `.zip` file and delete the `.zip` file afterwards.
 Now, go to the DeltaPatcher folder and execute `DeltaPatcher.exe`.

 ##### Note, DeltaPatcher is a patching tool for `.xdelta` files.
-Another note, if you're using Mac or Linux, try to launch it with Wine.
-The program is for Windows only sadly.
+The program is for Windows only sadly, so if you're using Mac or Linux, try to launch it with Wine.

 After you opened the `.exe` file, you will see a GUI.
 Select the "Original file" as the `game.win` file you renamed and the "XDelta patch" as the `.xdelta` from the `.zip` file you extracted.
 Wait a few seconds and presto!
 The `game.win` file has been patched for your PS Vita.